AugustC/project-epidemio/README.md

 A weighted directed graph where all the vertices are cities and, if there is an edge going from city1 to city2 with weight w, the correlation between city1 and city2 with delay w is above a determined threshold.

 The input dataset structure:
-The actual dataset have the following structure, where each line is one case of the disease:
+The input dataset must be in one of the two following structures: raw data or frequency data
-1 - ID
-2 - MUNIRES
-3 - Notification date
-4 - Notification week
-5 - Year
-6 - UF initials
-7 - City ID
-8 - Health unit ID
-9 - NU_IDADE
-10- Age
-11- Birthday
-12- Region
-13- State
-14- City
-Possibly this structure will change in the future to a simpler one, without the useless atributes.
-The program will also receive the total population of each city.
+    Raw data:
+    Raw data is a dataset where each line is a case of the disease.
+This dataset must be in csv format and have the following columns: CIDADE (city where the disease was notified), NU_ANO(the year when the disease was notified), SEM_NOT(the week of the year in which the disease was notified, that is, first week (1), second week(2), so forth)
+    Frequency data:
+    Frequency data of the disease per week, that is, a matrix where each line is a city and each column is a week and the values are the disease frequency of that city during that week.

 Program:
-The program will receive the dataset in a .csv file and it will pre-process it to create the objects of the class City, where each object has the name of the city, the disease frequency, the total population and the weeks of a significant outbreak.
-Then, the program can plot the frequency graphs of the disease in each city and do the correlation between cities to create the network graph of how the disease spread.
+The program will receive the dataset in a .csv file and it will pre-process it to change it to the pandas series format.
+After that, the program will filter the dataset to use only the cities where an significant outbreak occurred (that is, more than 300 cases per 100000 inhabitants).
+The program find where those outbreaks occurred and will use that to find the focus (cities that had outbreaks before the others).
+Then, the algoritm will do correlations between the focus and the other cities, therefore, creating a directed graph of the disease spread.